Hyperion (computer)

 The Hyperion is an early portable computer that vied with the Compaq Portable to be the first portable IBM PC compatible.
-It was marketed by Infotech Cie of Ottawa, a subsidiary of Bytec Management Corp., who acquired the designer and manufacturer Dynalogic in January 1983.
+It was marketed by Infotech Cie of Ottawa, a subsidiary of Bytec Management Corp., who acquired the designer and manufacturer Dynalogic Corporation, in January 1983.
 In 1984, the design was licensed by Commodore International in a move that was forecast as a "radical shift of position" and a signal that Commodore would soon dominate the PC compatible market.
 Despite computers being "hand-assembled from kits" provided by Bytec and displayed alongside the Commodore 900 at a German trade show as their forthcoming first portable computer, it was never sold by Commodore and some analysts downplayed the pact.
 The Hyperion was shipped in January 1983 at C$4995, two months ahead of the Compaq Portable.

 Brand name

 The name "Hyperion" was invented by Taylor-Sprules Corporation in Toronto.
 They also designed the retail packaging, all marketing materials and the tradeshow exhibit at Comdex in Atlantic City where Hyperion was first introduced in 1982.
 Two prototypes were shown.
 The amber graphics screens, and a built-in modem, were notable features that attracted comment at the show.